pactus-project/PIPs/PIPs/pip-36.md

 The block number indicates the block in which the transaction is confirmed.
 If the block number is set to `0`, the transaction remains unconfirmed.
-This enables the service to notify applications when transactions enter the transaction pool, with potential for future expansion.
+This allows the service to notify applications when transactions enter the transaction pool, with room for future expansion.

 #### Raw Block Header